Design and Technology

 Sharing work

-Pupils design and evaluation work is recorded in a book (issued in KS1) which follows them through school.
-In their design and technology book , they will also have evidence of their end products and evaluations.
-Photos and examples of work are printed to create displays to show the process of the work as the unit develops.
-Design and technology work is shown in assemblies alongside other curricular subjects and Open Afternoons for parents and carers where children can present their work for others.
+Pupils design and evaluation work is recorded in an Art /DT book which follows them through school.
+In their books they will also have evidence of their end products as well as evaluations.
+Photos and examples of work are often printed to create displays to show the process of the work as the unit develops.
+Design and technology work is shown in assemblies alongside other curricular subjects.

 Local Context

-• Resources
+Resources

 Thoughtful Questioning